rajeevedmonds/rajeevedmonds/README.md

 ### Hi there 👋

-#### I'm a Rust / JavaScript Developer Developer working in New Delhi, India.
+#### I'm a Rust / JavaScript Developer working in New Delhi, India.